metal3d/docker-auto-dnsmasq/examples/load-balancer/README.md

 watch -n1 curl -s ip.demo.docker
 ```

 Each second, the returned ip should be different.
-That's because nginx make a call to internal name "give-the-ip" that is resolved by Docker DNS.
+That's because nginx makes a call to internal name "give-the-ip" that is resolved by Docker DNS.
 It responds with IP of one of the 4 containers that is running with that name.

 One more time, to stop all: